-President enjoys publicity in media owned either by ruling party or struggling businessmen
+President Paul Kagame Enjoys publicity in media owned either by ruling party or struggling businessmen

 Ahead of the August 2010 presidential elections, the visibility of various candidates and their agendas will of course depend to a large extent on accessibility to the media.
 President Paul Kagame seems ready to take up another seven-year term and all indications are that he will get a resounding win.
 But the question of whether the other candidates will get any visibility at all can be answered by looking at who really owns the Rwandan media.